Adarsh Housing Society scandal: Role of Maharashtra Governor K Sankaranarayanan

 Jan 2014: Sessions court refuses to delete Ashok Chavan's name as accused in the case on request made by CBI.

 Mar 2015: Bombay High Court also dismisses Ashok Chavan's petition seeking deletion of his name from the case.

 Oct 2015: CBI submits fresh evidence to Maharashtra Governor Ch Vidyasagar Rao seeking sanction once again.

 Feb 2016: Governor Rao grants the CBI permission to prosecute Ashok Chavan.
 Chavan approaches HC challenging Governor's order.

 Dec 22, 2017: HC allows Chavan’s petition and quashes and sets aside Governor’s order granting sanction to prosecute him.

 Inquiry by a Judicial Commission

 On 9 January 2011, Government of Maharashtra appointed a two-member judicial commission, under the Commissions of Inquiry Act, 1952, to investigate alleged irregularities and corruption.
 It was decided that the commission would be led by a retired Bombay High Court judge JA Patil while former State Chief Secretary P Subramanian would be the member.

 The Commission's terms of reference were to investigate all aspects, including land ownership and allotment, permissions given to Adarsh.
 The Commission was given three months' time to complete the investigation.

-On 27 June 2012, while deposing before the two-member panel probing the scam, Vilasrao Deshmukh, Union Minister and former chief minister of Maharashtra contended that land was allotted to the housing society after getting clearance from the Revenue Department, passing the buck to his successor, Ashok Chavan who headed the department then.
+On 27 June 2012, while deposing before the two-member panel probing the affair, Vilasrao Deshmukh, Union Minister and former chief minister of Maharashtra contended that land was allotted to the housing society after getting clearance from the Revenue Department, passing the buck to his successor, Ashok Chavan who headed the department then.